Lasgut/physics_engine/README.md

 # Physics Engine

 ## Simple physics engine based on kinematic equations.
-This project presents a physics engine or simulator based on kinematic equations.
-SDL is used to create the application window, openGL to create 3D image and kinematics alters the position and orientation of objects in the visualizer.
+This project presents a physics engine/simulator, based on kinematic equations.
+SDL is used to create the application window and openGL is used to create the 3D visualization.
+The kinematic/dynamic equations used is inspired by multiple [sources](#sources).
+See also [Usefull Documentation](#usefull-documentation) for more details.

 ### Setup Instructions, Linux Ubuntu
 Install [system dependencies](#system-dependencies)